Close

 Progress Types

-You can set the type of your indicator, using the variant attribute.
+You can set the type of your indicator, using the Variant attribute.
 There are five types of circular progress indicators - primary (default), error, success, info, and warning.

 <IgrCircularProgress value="100" variant="success"></IgrCircularProgress>